 Choose one of the education modules for learning new facts and information about Human Trafficking:

 Beyond 100 Days of Prayer is created by the Justice, Peace and Integrity of Creation Interest Group of the U.S. Federation of Sisters of St. Joseph.

-Click to download this resource and use it to engage positively with others and pray for those at risk from government policy choices.
+Use this resource to engage positively with others and pray for those at risk from government policy choices.

 The International Campaign to Abolish Nuclear Weapons (ICAN) is a coalition of non-governmental organizations in one hundred countries promoting adherence to and implementation of the United Nations nuclear weapon ban treaty.
 This landmark global agreement was adopted in New York on July 7, 2017.

 Throughout the negotiating process, ICAN worked alongside governments to achieve the strongest, most effective treaty possible.
 Around two-thirds of the world’s nations voted in favor of adopting the agreement.
 ICAN is focused now on persuading nations to sign and ratify it, and then to work for its full implementation.